Last updated on February 1st, 2024 at 03:49 pm

 Social awareness definition

 Social awareness is your ability to understand your environment and the mood thereof in preparation to conduct yourself accordingly.

 It works in tandem with relationship management which considers the perspectives and points of view of others for beneficial interaction and good relationships.

 Also, it is your recognizing the emotions, perspectives, and behaviours of individuals and groups within a social setting and being aware of the social dynamics, norms, and customs of different cultures, and showing empathy.

-When you are socially aware you are able to accurately read and interpret social cues such as facial expressions, body language, tone of voice, and other nonverbal communication.
+When you are socially aware you can accurately read and interpret social cues such as facial expressions, body language, tone of voice, and other nonverbal communication.

 Other people’s emotions and thoughts are easily understandable so you can adjust your behaviour accordingly.

-Social awareness is an important aspect of emotional intelligence and is essential for building and maintaining positive relationships with others.
+Social consciousness is an important aspect of emotional intelligence and is essential for building and maintaining positive relationships with others.